mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 The sequence diagram below illustrates a sunshine scenario for a prepared payment flow.

 A prepared payment starts out in state *Prepared* and remains in this state until the payment is paired with a customer through a check-in.
 Once paired, the state transitions to *Paired* and querying the payment will also return the customer's loyalty token, if any.
 Once the payment is ready for customer approval, the client marks the payment as *Ready* and provides the payment amount.
-The payment is then issued to the customer and the payment state changes to *IssuedToCustomer*.
+The payment is then issued to the customer and the payment state changes to *IssuedToUser*.
 Once the customer accepts the payment request and the payment amount has been reserved, the payment state transitions to the *Reserved* state.
 In this state, the payment can be cancelled or captured by the client resulting in the payment state transitioning to either the *CancelledByClient* or *Captured* state, respectively.

 [![](assets/images/ReservationPrepareFlow.png)](assets/images/ReservationPrepareFlow.png)